team-moeller/better-access-pivottable/README.md

 # Better-Access-Pivottable
-Pivottables for Access with pivottable.js
+Better pivottable for Access with pivottable.js